Why businesses need more than one business insurance policy

 The same agent might also need errors and omissions insurance if disagreements about a deal lead to legal action.
 Or they might need commercial auto insurance if an accident occurs while driving from one showing to the next.

-If the agent has employees — such as an assistant for client management and marketing — they might need workers' compensation insurance.
-Depending on which state the agent operates in, this coverage could be required.
+If the agent has employees — such as an assistant for client management and marketing — they might need workers’ compensation insurance.
+Workers’ comp coverage could be required depending on which state the agent operates in.

-The amount of coverage your business needs is influenced by several factors, including your:
+The amount of coverage your business needs is influenced by several factors, including:

 • Operations